 - Excessive vomiting: Although nausea and vomiting are typical signs of early pregnancy, in some cases, vomiting may become severe and constant, requiring medical intervention.
 Contact your doctor if you have several bouts of vomiting since, when left uncontrolled, it could lead to dehydration and other complications.

 While you may find out about your conception when you are five weeks pregnant, you may further confirm it with a blood test with your doctor’s consent.
 Also, if you have a medical history of complicated pregnancies or any concerns regarding your symptoms, do not delay in communicating the same to your healthcare provider.
-Furthermore, it is worth noting some critical factors and tips that could aid in the healthy progression of your pregnancy.
+Furthermore, it is worth noting some critical factors and tips that could aid in the healthy progression of your pregnancy and in a smooth delivery.

 - At week five of your pregnancy, you could begin experiencing early pregnancy signs such as morning sickness, fatigue, and tender breasts.